 For the portion of the study corridor that is an urban principal arterial (see Table 4 below), from SR 42/Briarcliff Road to SR 13/Buford Highway, the overall crash rate is considerably higher than that of the statewide average for the same type of roadway - 2174 crashes per 100 Million Vehicles Miles (MVM) along the study corridor, compared to 605 crashes per 100 MVM for the statewide average.
-The injury crash rate for this segment is also higher than the statewide average over the past five years.
+The injury crash rate for this segment is also higher than the statewide average; however, the fatal crash rate for this segment is lower than the statewide average over the past five years.